h4sh3d/xmr-btc-atomic-swap/README.md

 The same is true for `x` with `x_0` and `x_1`.

 ### Zero-Knowledge proofs
-Two zero-knowledge proofs are required at the begining of the protocol for the trustlessness.
-They are quite symetric but Bob needs to prove one more information to Alice.
+Two zero-knowledge proofs are required at the beginning of the protocol for the trustlessness.
+They are quite symmetric but Bob needs to prove an extra piece of information to Alice.
 We denote Alice's ZKP basic ZKP and Bob's one extended ZKP.

 #### Basic ZKP
 Alice must prove to Bob that